 What is social media?

-You can access social media applications (apps) and websites with smart phones, tablets, laptops, and computers.
+You can access social media applications (apps) and websites with smartphone, tablets, laptops, computers, and other

-The terms social networking and social media are often used in place of each other.
+The terms social networking and social media are often used in the same way.

 - Social networking focuses on creating and keeping online relationships.